 - Plait hair into seven braids.
 Wash with a non-sulfate shampoo while leaving braids in.
 Put in some Cholesterol hair conditioner and don't wash out.
 Exit shower.

-- Unbraid and detangle each braid with a Tangle Teaser adding more Cholesterol if needed.
+- Unbraid and detangle each braid with a Tangle Teezer adding more Cholesterol if needed.
 Spray hair with mixture of water and vegetable glycerin to keep moist.

 - Once detangled squeeze out the excess conditioner.
 Add Ecostyler gel and smooth small sections of hair with fingers.